 AMEX Platinum Business Card

 This is the second cycle I have signed up for the American Express Business Platinum card.
 Last time it netted me 75,000 points.
-This year it was up to 100,000!
+This year it’s up to 90,000!

 There was a $10,000 spending limit at the time to get those points however, I keep my large items for year-end and pair this with Black Friday sales and Aeroplan bonus offers.
 For business owners think of new laptops, cameras, daily spending, home/office renovations, and company cars if applicable.
 My last Amex spend, for instance, including a down payment on a Tesla for myevtrips.com.